antfriend/antfriend.github.io/a32_mega_ttdb.md

 ### Ecology and Environment

 **Ecosystem monitoring network** — A mesh of A32 sensor nodes, each with a TTDB describing one location's ecological state: soil moisture, temperature, species observations, disturbance events.
 Coordinates are actual geographic coordinates.
 Umwelt: the monitoring hypothesis (e.g., "drought response model for this watershed").
 TTN propagates sensor events between nodes; each A32 reasons locally and escalates to the mega for synthesis across the full network.
-The bioelectric resonance map (@LAT20LON-30) is the theoretical grounding: the ecosystem as a distributed field; each node as a cell sensing its local voltage.
+The [bioelectric resonance map](lat20lon-30) is the theoretical grounding: the ecosystem as a distributed field; each node as a cell sensing its local voltage.

 **Oral history and indigenous knowledge preservation** — Each story, telling, or knowledge-holder is a record; typed edges for `narrates`, `contradicts_colonial_account`, `teaches`, `restricted_to` (access control at the edge level, per umwelt constraints).
 Globe: lat = cosmological register (N = origin stories, S = practical/seasonal knowledge); lon = geographic reach of the knowledge.
 The night-fires record in story_of_stories (@LAT10LON-20 in that file) is the direct ancestor of this application: mnemonic compression for bandwidth-constrained transmission across generations.
 The provenance requirement (TTN-RFC-0001) maps onto the cultural norm of named attribution for oral knowledge.